-1.2 For the purposes of AIT and of this Annex, “Calls” shall mean Calls to number ranges governed by the National Telephone Numbering Plan but shall exclude Calls to geographic number ranges commencing with the digits 01 or 02.
+1.2 For the purposes of AIT and of this Annex, “Calls” shall mean Calls to number ranges governed by the National Telephone Numbering Plan.
+The only exclusion shall be calls to Geographic number ranges where there is no International Surcharge payable.

 2. GENERAL